 2. Baccalaureate degree-seeking students are required to formally declare a major prior to registering beyond their 60th hour of degree credit, or completion of their first term of study at WKU (whichever comes later); associate degree-seeking students are required to formally declare a major prior to registering beyond their 30th hour of degree credit, or completion of their first term of study at WKU (whichever comes later).
 This declaration is to be made in consultation with the student’s academic advisor.
 Certain extenuating situations (e.g., study abroad/study away, return to school following stop-out) may prevent a student from meeting with his/her academic advisor prior to registration; in such cases, the student may be allowed to register beyond 60/30 hours once under a waiver, which contains a the clear expectation, acknowledged by the student in writing, that s/he must declare a major after consultation with an advisor in that program area in order to register for subsequent terms.

-3. Continuing students have the opportunity to request a change in their declared program of study once per term (fall, spring, summer).
-Such changes include declared major(s), minor(s), certificate(s), and/or concentration(s); in addition, students may request a change in their academic advisor at this time.
+3. Continuing students have the opportunity to request a change in their declared program of study s including: declared major(s), minor(s), certificate(s), and/or concentration(s); in addition, students may request a change in their academic advisor at this time.
 Program of study changes involving a change of major or certificate are provisional until such time as the receiving department/program has reviewed and accepted the request.
 Similarly, a requested change in a student’s academic advisor must be approved by the department head or his/her designee.

 III.
 Procedure

-Each term (fall, spring, summer), the Office of the Registrar will establish a three-week period (generally weeks five through seven) during which a student may initiate requests for change(s) to their program of study.
-The specific dates of the change period will be communicated to faculty, staff, and students.

 The student initiates the change request using the appropriate form available through TopNet.

 Depending on the nature of the change request, submission of the request initiates one of several email notification and routing sequences (see Appendix for a flowchart summarizing these actions):